Alex-Pennington/phoenix-waterfall/README.md

 ## Overview

 Real-time SDR waterfall display for the Phoenix SDR suite.
-Receives 12kHz float32 I/Q samples from signal_relay and provides visual spectrum analysis for operator signal verification.
+Auto-discovers and connects to sdr_server via phoenix-discovery for raw I/Q stream visualization.

 This is the **display chain only** — detection logic (WWV tick detection, BCD decoding, etc.) lives in a separate module.